-Fishers Peak Trail-Challenge Trail Section (1.5 miles) - Hiking only.
-Following an abandoned ranch road, this steep, difficult trail quickly climbs the ridgeline to meet the mid-mountain trail hub (top of the Challenge Trail Section) and surrounding views.
+(1.4 miles) - Hiking only.
+Following an abandoned ranch road, this steep, difficult trail quickly climbs the ridgeline to meet the mid-mountain trail hub (top of the Challenge Hill Section) and surrounding views.

 Fishers Peak Trail-Osita Ridge Section

-(2.75 miles) - Multi-use/open to hikers and mountain bikes in both directions.
+(2.3 miles) - Open to hikers and mountain bikes in both directions.
 From the mid-mountain trail hub this trail continues up the ridge, snaking through oak communities, dramatic rock outcrops, and towering ponderosa pines to reach the upper saddle below Osita Point, with views of Fishers Peak towering overhead.